bmwcarit/joynr/wiki/infrastructure.md

 broker and a database.

-For this purpose, we need to build two docker images `joynr-gcd-db` and `joynr-gcd` and run `docker-compose` which runs the required components of the apps/tests.
+For this purpose, we need to build two docker images `joynr-gcd-db` and `joynr-gcd` and run `docker compose` which runs the required components of the apps/tests.

 There is a ready script in `joynr/docker` to build the mentioned docker images.
 Please execute it as follows: